Richard Dawkins in his book God Delusion perceives the God of the three Abrahamic religions as a monster with psychopathic tendencies. He says:

 Let us assume that atheism expands from a philosophical ideology into a political ideology.
 Atheists now from passive observers of the universe change to active revolutionary freedom fighters who are mobilizing the people to resist and fight this unjust dictator.
 A movement led by contemporary atheists, the four horsemen of atheism: Dawkins, Hitchens, Harris and Dennett.

 Realistically, how do we fight this dictator, and if we find a practical way, can we win it?
 His power seems endless.
 If God is a “celestial dictator”, it seems that resistance is futile.
-Let us be positive and assume that, we can win this fight, and we eventually will.
+Let us be positive and assume that, we can win this fight, and eventually we will.

 One hopeful scenario would be that these revolutionary pioneers would be able to educate and unite the masses and successfully get everyone to revolt against God.
 Atheists, agnostics, skeptics, and secular humanists together form a formidable coalition against God.
 Boycotts and civil disobedience are the first things to do.
 No one should engage in acts of worship or attend places of worship.
 The movement gets hot and popular, and subsequently starts to spread like a wildfire.
 There will be secular Jihadists ready to give up their lives for a noble cause: Man’s freedom and unholy secular values.
 After sacrificing the blood of many humanist martyrs, at the end, humanity triumphs.
 God losses His throne.
 He is at last overthrown by humanity.
 Mankind is finally free from Divine subjugation.
 Individualism prevails, no more “Dos” and “Don’ts”.
 Envision a world without boundaries, imagine having a lifestyle when you can act as you like, when you are free to follow all your inner desires, when religious decrees can no longer spoil your enjoyments, when you are no longer judged or held accountable, when you are no longer required to pray, fast, go for pilgrimage or pay charitable taxes.
 Is this humanist idea of utopia worth fighting for?